Jimmy Squarefoot

 In Manx folklore, Jimmy Squarefoot is a legendary bipedal pig-headed creature living on the Isle of Man.

 Folklore

 He had two great tusks like a boar.
-He is generally a peaceful wanderer.
+It is generally a peaceful wanderer.
 His large feet are swathed in calico bands and are squarish in appearance.
 He is thought to have once been ridden by one of the Foawr, a race of stone-throwing giants.

 Jimmy Squarefoot is also the name of Monster in My Pocket #80 as well as a character in the 2007 PlayStation 3 video game Folklore.